Gabrielcefetzada/interact-full-stack-web-app/README.md

-## You must be have this sequelize configuration to run this app:
+## You must have this sequelize configuration to run this app:

 <p align="center"><img src="./demo/database-config.PNG"></p>